NeuralTrust/docs.neuraltrust.ai/docs/Observability/getting-started/step-by-step/overview.md

 By the end of these guides, you'll have:

-- Tracking your LLM messages and responses.
+- Your LLM messages and responses are being tracked.
-- Creating a custom topic classifier for your LLM messages or responses.
+- A custom topic classifier for your LLM messages or responses.
-- Creating a custom monitor for your LLM.
+- A custom monitor for your LLM.

 ## Next Steps